aws-samples/sample-aws-deep-learning-containers/SOCI/README.md

 sudo finch run --snapshotter soci -it --rm public.ecr.aws/deep-learning-containers/pytorch-training:2.8-gpu-py312-cu129-ubuntu22.04-ec2-v1-soci /bin/bash
 ```

-**Note**: Just like with nerdctl, you must use the `--snapshotter soci` flag with Finch to enable SOCI lazy loading.
+**Note**: You must use the `--snapshotter soci` flag with Finch to enable SOCI lazy loading.
 Without this flag, Finch will download the entire image.

 For more information about Finch, visit the [Finch documentation](https://runfinch.com/docs/managing-finch/linux/installation/).